micmejia/bible-dump/NKJV/Ezekiel/Ezek 18.md

 "_If,_ however, he begets a son Who sees all the sins which his father has done, And considers but does not do likewise;

 ###### 15
-_Who_ has not eaten [^e]on the mountains, Nor lifted his eyes to the idols of the house of Israel, Nor defiled his neighbor's wife;
+_Who_ has not eaten on the mountains, Nor lifted his eyes to the idols of the house of Israel, Nor defiled his neighbor's wife;

 ###### 16
 Has not oppressed anyone, Nor withheld a pledge, Nor robbed by violence, _But_ has given his bread to the hungry And covered the naked with clothing;

 ###### 17
-_Who_ has withdrawn his hand from [^f]the poor _And_ not received usury or increase, But has executed My judgments And walked in My statutes-- He shall not die for the iniquity of his father; He shall surely live!
+_Who_ has withdrawn his hand from the poor _And_ not received usury or increase, But has executed My judgments And walked in My statutes-- He shall not die for the iniquity of his father; He shall surely live!

 ###### 18
 "_As for_ his father, Because he cruelly oppressed, Robbed his brother by violence, And did what _is_ not good among his people, Behold, he shall die for his iniquity. ## Turn and Live